mamedovvms/17_sites_monitoring/README.md

 # Sites Monitoring Utility

 Checks the domains of the site.
-Whether the domain has been paid for the transferred number of days.
+Whether the domain has been paid for the transferred number of days, default 30 days.
 And shows the server's response to the request .

 # Description